Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Click Compression in the left menu

-• Set all images to “Do Not Downsample”
+• Set all images to “Bicubic Downsampling”

 • Ensure resolution is set to at least 300 ppi for color and grayscale images